Reducing string concatenations from ngTemplates

 Conclusion

-Using this method, the previous script (and a few line of comments to explain it) was added to the build step, and the rest was left as-is.
+Using this method, the previous script (and a few lines of comments to explain it) was added to the build step, and the rest was left unchanged.
 It resulted in:

 We needed to backport the fix to earlier versions, but it was relatively simple.
-We’re never safe from third party components updates…
+We are never completely safe from updates to third-party components…